libvips/php-vips/README.md

 * add `vips_call` to call any vips operation

+  some kind of refcounting problem in array handling, try `examples/vips_min.php`

-  still need to do optional output args, more boxed types
+  still need to do more boxed types

-* make a wrapper over this thing in php which gives it a nice API, including exceptions, overloads, and so on
+* make a wrapper over this thing in php which gives it a nice API, including exceptions, automatic member lookup, properties, and so on

 ### links